webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Cantrips/Cooking-Cantrip.md

   - Compendium/CSRD/en/Cantrips/Cooking-Cantrip
   - Cantrip/Pool/Intellect
   - Cantrip/Cost/1
-title: Cooking Cantrip
-collection: Cantrips
-kind: Compendium
 ---

 ## Cooking Cantrip   (1 Intellect point)
 You accelerate the preparation and cooking of one dish, reducing the time until it’s ready by about ten minutes.
 (Time-consuming cooking, such as a large turkey, requires multiple castings.)
 Under normal circumstances, this doesn’t burn, overcook, or otherwise ruin the dish.
 Action.